 To download an ingest report:

-- On the DISCO home page, in the main menu, click Ingest.
+- In the DISCO main menu, click Ingest.

 - On the card for the ingest session you want to view the report for, click the ellipsis and then click Download ingest report.

 The report will download to the Reports page.